SciEd Conference Poster

 AIM 2: Develop SuperPower Packs, an innovative strategy to provide impactful and engaging veterinary STEM educational experiences to disadvantaged children lacking access to direct supportive veterinary role models.

 Two SuperPower Packs, Stat! and Do You Have Diarrhea? have been produced.
 Each SuperPower Pack contains: an educational game, a VetaHuman collectible card, a note from the featured VetaHuman, an official League of VetaHumanz cape, a sticker, and a brief postage-paid evaluation survey for the child to complete and return.
 We will begin distribution of 8,000 SuperPower Packs, and evaluate self-guided use, this summer.

 AIM 3: Develop a Web-based, virtual networking hub for middle and high school students to learn about veterinary professionals who are from similar diverse racial/ethnic and cultural backgrounds, find specific career information, and to take advantage of experiential and mentoring opportunities.

 Currently, The League of VetaHumanz website (www.VetaHumanz.org) features over 30 VetaHumanz (with over 62% underrepresented minorities) from academia, government, private practice, and industry, who share their personal career journeys.
 The site has reached over 4,600 unique users (from 49/50 states (missing W. Virginia) and 75 countries) with nearly 16,000 page views.
 A VetaHumanz Live! podcast, featuring select VetaHumanz who have shared their stories, is in development.

 Remote role modeling through Website and SuperPower Packs

-Aspiring veterinarians of all ages with STEM resources for K-4 students
+Aspiring veterinarians of all ages and STEM resources for K-4 students

 Career Exploration in Veterinary Medicine